Meeting called to order by Howard Chatterton, president, at 7:05 p.m. at Lehman's, Rice Lake

 Officers: Howard Chatterton, Tom Paulsen, Dick Pebler

-Members: Mark Bittner, Carolyn Chatterton, Nels Curnow, Pam Gaffney, Bjorn Hanson, Jan Paulsen, Jonathan Stanley, Al Sykes.
+Members: Mark Bittner, Carolyn Chatterton, Tyler Gruetzmacher, Jan Paulsen, Al Sykes, Jerry Wilkes.

-Motion by Al Sykes, second by Nels Curnow, to dispense with reading of the prior minutes.
+Motion by Al Sykes, second by Dick Pebler, to accept the April 2006 minutes.
 Unanimously carried.

 Fall banquet: Al Sykes reported on the fall banquet hosted at the Blue Hills Inn.
-The event was financially successful, attendance was good, the method used for prize distribution worked well.
+This was a fun evening, the event was financially successful, attendance was reduced compared with past years, the method used for prize distribution worked well, but again the fundraising team perhaps went overboard on the number of prizes available.

-Fundraising: Jan and Tom Paulsen reported regarding the generally positive response from businesses and individuals when contacted on behalf of RCTA.
+Fundraising: Jan and Tom Paulsen reported regarding the generally positive response from businesses and individuals when contacted on behalf of BHTA.
 Dick Pebler's fundraising efforts in the Rice Lake area have been very helpful.
-Members discussed the goodwill generated by shopping with our business donors.
-A suggestion to create a trailhead display of business donors was entertained.

 Grooming and trail maintenance: Carolyn Chatterton reported on the excellent bulldozing work provided by Gary Sarauer and funded by Rusk County.
-His work was especially appreciated following the September 2005 deluge that washed out isolated trail sections.
-The team approach that built the new bridge at #25 on the East Side Trail was a fun work day October 2005.
+This allowed us to abandon a portion of trail section 5-9 that had been susceptible to erosion, creating a new portion of that trail that skied well this past season.
+Gary Sarauer then provided additional dozing help following the September 2006 deluge that washed out isolated trail sections on the West Side Trail.
+The team approach for the October 2006 work day provided major bridge repair on the East Side Trail and was well attended, tiring but enjoyable.

-Snowshoe trail: Howard Chatterton opened discussion regarding development of a snowshoe trail.
+Snowshoe trail: no action on this the past year.
 There appears to be ongoing interest, signs have already been prepared, we just need to find a group of individuals willing to actually sign and clear a trail.
-Perhaps we will designate one day this fall as a snowshoe trail work day for interested individuals.
+Mark Bittner mentioned he would be willing to help Gwen Westlund with this project.

 Fundraising: Tom and Jan Paulsen will again spearhead the fall fundraising with help from Dick Pebler representing the Rice Lake area.
-As in the past, their appeals will focus on supportive individuals and businesses, and RCTA members.
+As in the past, their appeals will focus on supportive individuals and businesses, and BHTA members.
+A suggestion to offer website banner ads was entertained.
+January 2007, the main Marshfield Clinic was noted to provide a $2000 donation to the Winter Park Ski Area to support their annual race, and Dick Pebler volunteered to determine the appropriate contact, with Tom Paulsen planning on seeking a similar donation to support our trail system and race.

 Work Day: to be selected this fall.